anrichtait/anrichtait.github.io/_posts/2024-06-24-setting-up-a-pokemon-emerald-decomp-project.md

 2. [doom emacs](https://github.com/doomemacs/doomemacs)

-If you don't have a text editor of choice then you should defintly use vscode, but I have been using emacs for a while and do not plan on changing to vscode __ever__.
+If you don't have a text editor of choice then you should definitley use vscode, but I have been using emacs for a while and do not plan on changing to vscode __ever__.
 That being said there is a emacs config on my github as well as my config files for linux.
 If you do decide to use vscode check out [huderlem's poryscript vscode extension](https://github.com/huderlem/poryscript-pls) for nice syntax highlighting and all that.

 3. [team aquas asset repo](https://github.com/Pawkkie/Team-Aquas-Asset-Repo)